Newport Restaurant

-Moe's Newport Restaurant is a Lebanese restaurant and pizzeria located at the intersection of Churchill and Scott in the Westboro neighborhood of Ottawa, Ontario, Canada.
+Moe's Newport Restaurant is a Lebanese restaurant and pizzeria located at the intersection of Churchill and Scott in the Westboro neighbourhood of Ottawa, Ontario, Canada.
 It had previously been located at Richmond and Churchill in Westboro.
 Moe's also operates a kiosk and patio at Westboro Beach.

 History

 Moe's was founded by Moe Atallah, a Lebanese restaurateur who was forced to leave his family's restaurant and flee Lebanon in 1976 following the outbreak of the Lebanese Civil War.
 He worked at various restaurants, including a Greek restaurant on Rideau Street and the Colonnade Pizzeria on Metcalfe Street, before purchasing the Newport Restaurant, then a diner, in 1988.
 Atallah now owns several other restaurants in the National Capital Region.

 Heather Crowe, a Canadian anti-smoking activist, was diagnosed with lung cancer after being exposed to secondhand smoke while working as a waitress at Moe's and other restaurants (at the time smoking was mostly permitted indoors).
 Crowe began her activism after one Moe's patron, a Health Canada director, helped her campaign against secondhand smoke.
 Atallah also appeared in public service announcements directed to restaurant owners warning about the dangers of secondhand smoke.
 Smoking has been banned at Moe's since Crowe's diagnosis.